ranjithprabhuk/SlickGrid-Export-to-Excel/README.md

 ```
 * Give the Download button id='downloadlink'
 * It will automatically add the base 64 content in its href attribute

+## Examples
+* Open the examples folder, to find html pages included with our plugin
+* Click the download excel button to download the excel file.

 ## Plugins used
 * require